zzap/WordPress-Gems-for-devs/wc-skopje-2024.md

 1. Install the latest WordPress in your local environment (preferably http://wpgems.loc but it can be anything else you want)
 2. Copy content of the [db/hello-world.txt](db/hello-world.txt) and paste it in Hello World post.
-3. Install (if not present in ) and activate [Twenty Twenty Two](https://wordpress.org/themes/twentytwentytwo/) theme (you can use any other theme where it's easy enough to add a snippet of CSS code).
+3. Install (if not present in your install) and activate [Twenty Twenty Two](https://wordpress.org/themes/twentytwentytwo/) theme (you can use any other theme where it's easy enough to add a snippet of CSS code).
 4. In theme's style.css add the following code:
 ```CSS
 a[rel~=nofollow] {